Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Applications and performance assessments

 The neural-network closure approach from \cite{barnett2023neural} is replicated here, where $\mathcal{N}$ is implemented using a feedforward fully connected multi-layer perceptron (MLP) architecture.
 In this case, the input and output sizes are $n=10$ and $\bar{n}=140$, respectively, and the network consists of six linear layers with exponential linear unit (ELU) activations.
 Specifically, the sizes of these layers are

 All $(\mathbf{q}, \overline{\mathbf{q}})$ pairs from the entire snapshot set (totaling $4\,501$ in this case) are gathered and randomly shuffled, and then $90\%$ of them are allocated for training the surrogate while $10\%$ are used for validation.
 The MLP is implemented in PyTorch and trained using a mean-squared error (MSE) loss: training was completed in approximately 19.3 minutes on 24 cores of the same node of the Linux cluster.
 The Gaussian-process nonlinear closure is constructed by training a single multi-output GPR model on the previously described latent-space dataset.
-A Mat\'ern kernel with a smoothness parameter $\nu=1.5$ is adopted alongside a constant kernel, whose hyperparameter is optimized within the bounds $(10^{-3},10^{2})$.
-The length-scale ($\ell$) is initialized to $0.5$ with bounds set to $(10^{-2}, 5.0)$.
+A composite kernel is adopted, consisting of a Mat\'ern kernel with smoothness parameter $\nu=1.5$, scaled by a constant kernel (signal variance $\sigma_f^2$), and augmented with a white-noise kernel (noise variance $\sigma_{ng}^2$).
+The signal variance $\sigma_f^2$ is optimized within the bounds $(10^{-3},10^{2})$, the Mat\'ern length-scale $\ell$ is initialized to $0.5$ with bounds $(10^{-2}, 5.0)$, and the noise variance is fixed at $\sigma_{ng}^2=10^{-5}$.
 The primary generalized coordinates are normalized using Min-Max scaling within the range $(-1, 1)$, while the secondary generalized coordinates remain unscaled.
 GPR training is performed using the limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS-B) optimizer from the \texttt{scikit-learn} library, taking approximately 96.08 minutes on 24 cores of the same node of the Linux cluster.
 The optimized hyperparameters obtained after training include a constant kernel value of $10^2$ and a Mat\'ern kernel length-scale of $\ell=0.814$.